nspcc-dev/neofs-api/proto-docs/container.md

 #### Method Put

 `Put` invokes `Container` smart contract's `Put` method and returns response immediately.
-After a new block is issued in sidechain, request is verified by Inner Ring nodes.
-After one more block in sidechain, the container is added into smart contract storage.
+After a new block is issued in FS chain, request is verified by Inner Ring nodes.
+After one more block in FS chain, the container is added into smart contract storage.

 Statuses:
 - **OK** (0, SECTION_SUCCESS): \
-  request to save the container has been sent to the sidechain;
+  request to save the container has been sent to FS chain;
 - Common failures (SECTION_FAILURE_COMMON).

 | Name | Input | Output |